 Responding to a request given by President Obama for involvement, the House Republicans came up with the House Republican Economic Recovery Plan.
 It is their alternative to the stimulus package.

-Posts By Heather Latham
+Articles By: Heather Latham

 During the infancy of the United States of America, one of the main complaints of federalism is that it would take away the power of the states.

 In this age of financial insecurity, everyone has their own cure for the disease that ails the economy.